FacultadInformatica-LinkedData/Curso2020-2021/HandsOn/Group08/selfAssessmentHandsOn1.md

 ##Checklist##

-The “README.md” file:
+**The “README.md” file:**

- ·Includes the names and GitHub users of all the members of the group :Sí The "csv" directory:
+- [X] Includes the names and GitHub users of all the members of the group

+**The "csv" directory:**

- ·Contains at least one CSV file :Sí
+- [X] Contains at least one CSV file
- ·The CSV files belong to one of the selected domains :Sí The "datasetRequirements.html" file:
+- [X] The CSV files belong to one of the selected domains

+**The "datasetRequirements.html" file:**

- ·Identifies the licenses of all the selected datasets :Sí ·Identifies those entities in the selected datasets that can be linked with entities in other datasets :Sí ·Identifies those entities in other datasets that can be linked with entities in the selected datasets :Sí The "applicationRequirements.html” file:
+- [X] Identifies the licenses of all the selected datasets
+- [X] Identifies those entities in the selected datasets that can be linked with entities in other datasets
+- [X] Identifies those entities in other datasets that can be linked with entities in the selected datasets

+**The "applicationRequirements.html” file:**

- ·Includes a description of the application user interface :Sí
+- [X] Includes a description of the application user interface

-##Comments on the self-assessment## (If required)
+##Comments on the self-assessment##
+_(If required)_